Oxalis debilis

 Oxalis debilis, the large-flowered pink-sorrel or pink woodsorrel, is a perennial plant and herb in the family Oxalidaceae.
-Its original distribution is South America but has become a very cosmopolitan species, occurring in all continents except Antarctica.
+Its original distribution is South America but it has become a cosmopolitan species, occurring in all continents except Antarctica.
 It can be found in both temperate and tropical areas.

 The flowers, leaves and roots are edible.
-There is concern that the plant should only be consumed in small amounts because it contains oxalic acid that can cause calcium deficiency if eaten in larger amounts.
-Studies show that this is an exaggerated fear.
-The leaves have what is considered a zesty lemony flavor.
+The plant contains oxalic acid, which can cause calcium deficiency if eaten in larger amounts, but typical quantities of the plant would likely not be enough to cause this effect.

 Description

 It is a bulbous plant.
 The fruit is a capsule.
 The seeds are projected, with an elastic integument.
 In Europe the plants are sterile and are propagating only by bulbs.
+The leaves have a zesty lemony flavor.

 Research on the naturalizing populations in China show the presence of 2 flower morphs, pollen with low viability and polyploidy.